lucyfer622/whmseller/README.md

 # How to uninstall

-* Is easy, to install just type this on your command line:
+* Is easy, to uninstall just type this on your command line:
 * wget https://raw.githubusercontent.com/lucyfer622/whmseller/main/uninstall.sh; sh uninstall.sh

 # Works that getting made right now